HL7/FHIRPath/input/pages/index.md

 | `1 second` | `1 's'` |
 {: .grid}

 Note that calendar duration conversion factors are only used when time-valued quantities appear in unanchored calculations.
-See <<datetime-arithmetic,Date/Time Arithmetic>> for more information on using time-valued quantities in FHIRPath.
+See [Date/Time Arithmetic](#datetime-arithmetic) for more information on using time-valued quantities in FHIRPath.

 > Implementations are not required to support a complete UCUM implementation, and may return empty (`{ }`) when the `unit` argument is used and it is different than the input quantity unit.